 To digg the dust encloased heare.

 Blese be the man that spares thes stones,

 And curst be he that moves my bones.

 Learn more about Shakespeare’s grave

-See Shakespeare’s plays in his very own Jacobean theatre!
-A faithful restoration of Shakespeare’s 16th-century playhouse, it’s a truly atmospheric way to take in the Bard’s work, not to mention a rather grand building in its own right.
-Entry is just £5, which gets you a standing place as a ‘groundling’.
+See Shakespeare’s plays how they would’ve first been seen!
+The Globe on London’s riverside is a faithful restoration of Shakespeare’s 16th-century playhouse, and is a truly atmospheric way to take in the Bard’s work, not to mention a rather grand building in its own right.
+You can get tickets for a little as £5 for a standing place as a ‘groundling’.

 Learn more about Shakespeare’s Globe